iliasbartolini/LookingGlass/README.md

 - Clone repo `git clone --recursive git@github.com:TransparencyToolkit/LookingGlass.git`
 - Then cd into directory `cd LookingGlass`
 - Install Ruby dependencies `bundle install`
-- Generate simple form data `rails generate simple_form:install --bootstrap`
+- Optional: Generate simple form data `rails generate simple_form:install --bootstrap`

-## Configuring
+## Configuring (Optional)

 - Browse to the dataspec directory `cd app/dataspec/`
 - Copy the example config file `instances/example-config.json` to `instances/your-config.json`
 - Add any additional dataspec files to `your-config.json` file by adding to `Dataset Config` array
-- Edit `importer.json` attribute `Instance Config` to your config `app/dataspec/instances/your-config.json`
+- Edit the configuration attribute `config.x.importer.instance_config` in your enviroments (eg. `config/environments/development.rb`) to your config `app/dataspec/instances/your-config.json`

 You might want do add custom data related things to your instance as well.
 LookingGlass use [datapackages](https://data.okfn.org) for this goal such as `month-names` for internationalization!